nhodnett/premier-league/README.md

 ## Learning Goals and Project Reflections:
 ### Learning Goals
-* Practice using React, Router, Asynchronous Javascript and Cypress end to end testing
+* Practice using React, Router, Asynchronous Javascript and Cypress end to end testing.
+* Implementing Prop Types.
-* Deploy React App
+* Deploy the React App using Heroku.

 ### Wins
-* Practiced and further solidified understanding of React, Router, and Cypress
+* Practiced and further solidified understanding of React, Router, and Cypress.
 * Refactored successfully to greatly improve functionality involved in favoriting Cards.
 * Implemented Front End error handling/generation due to API only returning a 200 response.

 ### Challenges
 * Class to class interaction provided some initial difficulties.
-* Router provided some difficulties interms of reading 2 seperate Routes.
+* Router provided some difficulties in terms of reading 2 seperate Routes.

 ## Future Additions:
-* Search functionality by Team Name.
-* Filter functionality by, City, Year Founded, Ground Capacity, etc...
+* Filter functionality - City, Year Founded, Ground Capacity, etc...
 * More information on the Favorites page.
 * Link to a Team's star player and a detailed page on that player.
 * Styling/Dynamic background that changes when the page changes.